 Rating of Recommendations: A = Strong; B = Moderate; C = Optional

-Rating of Evidence: I = One or more randomized trials in children† with clinical outcomes and/or validated endpoints; I* = One or more randomized trials in adults with clinical outcomes and/or validated laboratory endpoints with accompanying data in children† from one or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; II = One or more well-designed, nonrandomized trials or observational cohort studies in children† with long-term outcomes; II* = One or more well-designed, nonrandomized trials or observational studies in adults with long-term clinical outcomes with accompanying data in children† from one or more similar nonrandomized trials or cohort studies with clinical outcome data; III = expert opinion
+Rating of Evidence: I = One or more randomized trials in children† with clinical outcomes and/or validated endpoints; I* = One or more randomized trials in adults with clinical outcomes and/or validated laboratory endpoints with accompanying data in children† from one or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; II = One or more well-designed, nonrandomized trials or observational cohort studies in children† with long-term outcomes; II* = One or more well-designed, nonrandomized trials or observational studies in adults with long-term clinical outcomes with accompanying data in children† from one or more similar nonrandomized trials or cohort studies with clinical outcome data; III = Expert opinion

-† Studies that include children or children and adolescents but not studies limited to postpubertal adolescents
+† Studies that include children or children/adolescents, but not studies limited to post-pubertal adolescents

 HIV Drug-Resistance and Resistance Assays

-The International AIDS Society-USA (IAS-USA) and the Stanford University HIV Drug Resistance Database maintain lists of significant resistance-associated mutations relevant to currently available ARV drugs (see http://www.iasusa.org/resistance_mutations, or http://hivdb.stanford.edu).
-A variety of online tools that take into account the ability of some mutations selected by one drug to cause partial or full cross resistance with other drugs are now available to assist the provider in interpreting genotypic test results.
-Although the response to ART in children and adolescents is not always predicted by the results of genotypic resistance assays, clinical trials in adults have demonstrated the benefit of resistance testing combined with consultation with specialists in HIV drug resistance in improving virologic outcomes.2,4-10 Given the potential complexity of interpretation of genotypic resistance, it is recommended that clinicians consult with a specialist in pediatric HIV infection for assistance in the interpretation of genotypic results and design of an optimal new regimen.
+The International AIDS Society-USA (IAS-USA) and the Stanford University HIV Drug Resistance Database maintain lists of resistance mutations that confer resistance to currently available ARV drugs (see http://www.iasusa.org/sites/default/files/tam/22-3-642.pdf or http://hivdb.stanford.edu/DR/).
+A variety of online tools analyze the simultaneous effect of all mutations detected in a patient in order to assist the provider in interpreting genotypic test results.
+Although the response to cART in children and adolescents is not always predicted by the results of genotypic resistance assays, clinical trials in adults have demonstrated the benefit of resistance testing combined with consultation with specialists in HIV drug resistance in improving virologic outcomes.5,8-14 Given the potential complexity of interpretation of genotypic resistance, it is recommended that clinicians consult with a pediatric HIV specialist for assistance in the interpretation of genotypic results and design of an optimal new regimen.

 Tropism (Viral Coreceptor Usage) Assays

-Resistance to CCR5 antagonists is detected using specialized phenotypic assay methods (Phenoscript [VIRalliance] and Trofile [Monogram Biosciences, Inc]).
+Resistance to CCR5 antagonists is detected using specialized phenotypic assays (Phenoscript [VIRalliance] and TrofileTM [Monogram Biosciences, Inc.]).
 These assays involve the generation of recombinant viruses bearing patient-derived envelope proteins (gp120 and gp41).
-The relative capacity of these pseudoviruses to infect cells bearing the cell surface proteins CCR5 or CXCR4 is quantified based on the expression of a reporter gene.
+The relative capacity of these pseudoviruses to infect cells bearing the cell surface proteins CCR5 or CXCR4 is based on the expression of a reporter gene.

-The Trofile assay takes about 2 weeks to perform and requires a plasma viral load ≥1,000 copies/mL.
-The initial version of the Trofile assay used during the clinical trials that led to the licensure of maraviroc was able to detect CXCR4-tropic virus with 100% sensitivity when present at a frequency of 10% of the plasma virus population but only 83% sensitivity when the variant was present at a frequency of 5%.
-In initial clinical trials of CCR5 antagonist drugs, this sensitivity threshold was not always sufficient to exclude the presence of clinically meaningful levels of CXCR4- or D/M-tropic virus in patients initiating a CCR5 inhibitor-based regimen.
-The current version of the Trofile assay has improved sensitivity and is able to detect CXCR4- or D/M-tropic virus representing as little as 0.3% of the plasma virus.12,13
+The TrofileTM assay takes about 2 weeks to perform and requires a plasma viral load ≥1000 copies/mL and at least 3 mL of plasma.
+The initial version of the TrofileTM assay used during the clinical trials that led to the licensure of maraviroc was able to detect X4-tropic virus with 100% sensitivity when present at a frequency of 10% of the plasma virus population, but only 83% sensitivity when the variant was present at a frequency of 5%.
+In initial clinical trials of CCR5 antagonist drugs, this sensitivity threshold was not always sufficient to exclude the presence of clinically meaningful levels of X4- or D/M-tropic virus in patients initiating a CCR5 inhibitor-based regimen.
+The current enhanced sensitivity version of the TrofileTM assay (Trofile-ESTM) is able to detect X4- or D/M-tropic virus representing as little as 0.3% of the plasma virus.18,19

 Limitations of Current Resistance and Tropism Assays